itlwas/nc/README.md

 ## 🤝 About

-Yoc is a personal project by [@itlwas](https://github.com/itlwas).
-The name comes from "Yocto" - the smallest SI prefix, representing the minimal approach to text editing.
+Yoc is a personal project by [@itlwas](https://github.com/itlwas), built on a focused, minimalist philosophy.
+The name itself comes from "Yocto" — the smallest SI prefix — representing this core principle.

+To preserve the project's singular vision, external contributions are not currently accepted.
+You are, however, strongly encouraged to fork the repository and make it your own.

 ### Inspiration
 Originally based on [femto](https://github.com/wadiim/femto), Yoc has grown into its own unique editor with significant improvements and optimizations.